Skip to content

 • Ron

-Mark Cavendish has been forced to withdraw from the 2017 Tour de France after fracturing his shoulder blade in the late crash on stage 4.
+Mark Cavendish has been forced to withdraw from the 2017 Tour de after fracturing his shoulder blade in the late crash on stage 4.

 Adrian Rotunno – Team doctor: